Q. What are the historic counties? Why do they matter?

 Q. Shouldn’t Bristol and other ‘counties of a town’ be considered historic counties?

 A. Before 1888, the only ambiguity concerning what was or was not a ‘county’ concerned the status of the ‘counties corporate’; those towns or cities which various statutes had given the title ‘county of a town’ or ‘county of a city’ along with many of the administrative functions normally associated with a county.
 The county corporate status was generally seen as an extra dignity added to a town and not usually taken to mean that the town had literally been removed from its parent county.
 For example, the General Register Office, within its Census Reports, always dealt with them as being part of the county in which they lay geographically.
 The Historic Counties Standard states that the ‘county corporate’ status granted to some towns and cities shall not be taken to imply that they no longer lie in their parent historic county.
 The only county corporate which has sometimes been claimed to be the equivalent of an historic county is Bristol.
-In reality though, although Bristol was granted county corporate status in 1373, it has since that date continued to be considered to actually lie partly within Gloucestershire and partly within Somerset (see quotes below).
+In reality though, although Bristol was granted county corporate status in 1373, it has since that date continued to be considered to actually lie partly within Gloucestershire and partly within Somerset (see our factsheet and the quotes below).